-If you neglect to register delegates, you may get an error of the form "An exception occurred while delegating evaluation of the ..."
+If you neglect to register delegates before generated EMF classes are initialized, you may get an NPE or an error of the form "An exception occurred while delegating evaluation of the ..."

 7.3.4.
 Xtext Parsers

 If you want to be able to convert any textual form of OCL to its internal pivot form you need to initialize the relevant parser.